 SOS Children in Zimbabwe

 Zimbabwe used to have one of the best education systems in Africa.
 Economic problems changed living conditions in the country and now millions are desperately poor.
-Our charity helps some of the poorest children in Zimbabwe – those without family and those at risk of losing their family.
+We help some of the poorest children in Zimbabwe – those without family and those at risk of losing their family.

 Children in Zimbabwe